 Korean Schools in Japan

-This historiographical documentary on Korean schools in Japan from the mid-1940s to 2018 exposes state-sanctioned racial discrimination and injustice while delivering an awe-inspiring message of hope.
+This historiographical documentary on Korean schools in Japan from the mid-1940s to 2018 exposes state-sanctioned ethnic discrimination and injustice while delivering an awe-inspiring message of hope.
 Eclipse Rising, Education for Social Justice Foundation, and Nikkei Resisters are proud to bring this documentary to the United States for its first screening outside of Japan.

 Special guests from Japan will be available for questions and comments after the screening.